Altinity/clickhouse-regression/clickhouse_keeper/README.md

 Performance tests can be launched with `./perfomance.py` command.
 It will start performance tests of all [available coordination cluster] configurations for local ClickHouse binary.
 Path to default ClickHouse binary is `/usr/bin/clickhouse`. (warning:
-`chown clickhouse:clickhouse /usr/bin/clickhouse` should be applied to work correctly with the default value)
+`chown clickhouse:clickhouse /usr/bin/clickhouse` should be applied to work correctly with the default value).

 The performance test scenario is based on inserting into a `bad` table (every row generates coordination cluster transaction).
 It collects insert times and returns the minimum value.
-After that, it provides a `performance_reports/ perfomance_*.csv` file which contains a table with [Percentage Increase](https://www.investopedia.com/terms/p/percentage-change.asp) values of all minimum values for all coordination cluster configurations can be founded.
+After that, it provides a `performance_reports/ perfomance_*.csv` file which contains a table with [Percentage Increase](https://www.investopedia.com/terms/p/percentage-change.asp) values of all minimum values for all pairs of coordination cluster configurations.
 Also, it generates some additional tables with comparison data:

 * ssl vs non-ssl